 Prior to joining the faculty of Berkeley Law in 2017, Badawi was a Professor of Law at Washington University in St. Louis.
 He has been a Visiting Professor at Northwestern Pritzker School of Law and he served as a Bigelow Fellow at the University of Chicago Law School.
 Before joining the academy he was a litigator in the San Francisco office of Munger, Tolles & Olson LLP and was a law clerk to the Hon.
 Michael McConnell of the Tenth Circuit Court of Appeals..

 J.D., University of California, Berkeley School of Law

 Ph.D., University of California, Berkeley

-Adam B. Badawi is not teaching any Law courses in Fall 2021.
+Adam B. Badawi is teaching the following course in Fall 2022:

 Courses During Other Semesters